Sergio Ferrer

-Sergio Ferrer Marrero (born January 29, 1951) is a former Major League Baseball shortstop.
+Sergio Ferrer Marrero (born January 29, 1951) is a Puerto Rican former Major League Baseball (MLB) shortstop.

 Minnesota Twins

 Ferrer was born in Santurce, Puerto Rico, and signed with the Los Angeles Dodgers at nineteen years old.
 After three seasons in their farm system, in which he batted .280 with nine home runs and 121 runs batted in, he was selected by the Minnesota Twins from the Albuquerque Dukes in the Rule 5 draft on December 3, 1973.